 Groups may reserve a variety of facilities for meetings, conferences, banquets and other functions at the Charlie Elliott Wildlife Center.
 The expansive wood and stone Arts and Crafts style buildings were designed to complement the surrounding landscape of the area, providing a beautiful backdrop and comfortably accommodating many types of functions.
-Before and after meetings, visitors can tour the exhibits in the Visitors' Center, stroll along nature trails, cast a line in one of 16 fishing ponds or practice their skills at the shooting range.
+Before and after meetings, visitors can tour the exhibits in the Visitor Center, stroll along nature trails, cast a line in one of nineteen fishing ponds or practice their skills at the shooting range.

-The banquet hall has a massive stone fireplace adjoins a 2,500-square-foot deck.
+An expansive banquet hall with a massive stone fireplace adjoins a 2,500-square-foot deck.
 The banquet hall currently is furnished for groups up to 310 people.
 Meal plans for both overnight and day meetings can be tailored to fit any need.
 CECC offers a variety of menu selections, served buffet style.

 Charlie Elliott requires contracts for reservations of any type.
 All reservations require a damage and security deposit.